KarluvKing/DevOpsCapstoneND/README.md

 # DevOpsCapstoneND
 DevOpsCapstoneND

-Code used for this Capstone was forked from mtobeiyf/keras-flask-deploy-webapp
+Python application code used for this Capstone was forked from mtobeiyf/keras-flask-deploy-webapp

 Link for the fork repository with all project files: https://github.com/KarluvKing/keras-flask-deploy-webapp